Elora, Ontario: Demographics

-Data extrapolated from the 2011 Canada Census report indicates that at the time, Elora had a population of about 7,756.
+Data extrapolated from the 2011 Canada Census indicates that Elora had a population of about 7,756 at the time.

-No data for this community was available in the 2016 census, but the population of the entire Centre Wellington Township was 28,191, and this included the population of Fergus which was 20,767 at that time.
+No data for this community were available in the 2016 census, but the population of the entire Centre Wellington Township was 28,191, including Fergus, which had a population of 20,767 at that time.

 Local government

 The Centre Wellington Township council includes a Mayor (Shawn Watters) and six councillors.
-Three of the latter live in Fergus while one lives in Elora.
+Three of the latter live in Fergus, while one lives in Elora.

-The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councilors.
+The Township is also represented on the County of Wellington Council, which comprises seven mayors and nine councillors.

 Economy

-Centre Wellington is heavily agricultural but is also the home to industries, manufacturers, retailers, health care services and trades people.
+Centre Wellington is heavily agricultural but also home to industries, manufacturers, retailers, health care services, and tradespeople.
 The local economy also benefits greatly from tourism.
 Data is not available for Elora alone but at the time of the 2011 Census, 6.4% of the workforce of Centre Wellington was involved in agriculture and other resource-based industries/utilities, 24.8% in manufacturing and construction, 19.8% in health and education and 13.2% in wholesale and retail trade.
-The top three categories for employment (in order of importance) were in manufacturing, Healthcare and Agriculture.
-The major employers in the township include Jefferson Elora Corp., Nexans Canada, Polycorp Ltd., Groves Memorial Hospital, Wellington Terrace and PR Donnelly.
+The top three categories for employment (in order of importance) were manufacturing, Healthcare, and Agriculture.
+The major employers in the township include Jefferson Elora Corp., Nexans Canada, Polycorp Ltd., Groves Memorial Hospital, Wellington Terrace, and PR Donnelly.

 Centre Wellington encourages the filming of movies and TV shows; quite a few productions have taken advantage of the historic look of Fergus, and especially Elora, for location work.
 In 2016, parts of the 10-part miniseries, Canada: The Story of Us, were filmed in Elora which was a stand-in for scenes of WW II skirmishes in Holland and France.

 The Elora Quarry was used to film a couple of scenes in the movie Angel Eyes, and for a scene for the 2017 movie It.
 The Elora Quarry and nearby West Montrose Covered Bridge were also featured in It.
 Parts of the Grand River in both Elora and Fergus were the site for some of the scenes filmed for the 1994 movie Trapped in Paradise.
 Other productions have also done filming in Elora, including the 1979 TV movie, An American Christmas Carol',According to Centre Wellington, Elora or Fergus was also featured in: Lars and the Real Girl (2007), Dead Silence (2007) and Mrs. Soffel (1984).